 In the past 2 years, sextech companies, media, and events have been multiplying like rabbits.
 The SexTech NYC Hack-a-thon was open to all but catered to female-identified innovators and attendees spent one day working in groups to design and pitch a working product.
 Events like these have helped women interested in owning sextech companies build community and earn funding.

 SexTech Friday at BDYHAX on February 2nd sets aside a whole evening for these ideas, but with a special emphasis on how these technologies interact with our bodies and how different people experience their sex lives.
+The internet has allowed us to access many websites like porn7 xxx that show us how certain people live their sex lives, but we want to know how new technologies are impacting the world of sex.
 We’re not just talking about teledildonics, fancy vibrators, and other sex toys- we’ll talk about how people hack their appearance with technologies and techniques such as dieting, makeup, botox, plastic surgery and human growth hormone or their reproductive systems with IUDs, vasectomies, or other available technologies and why these technologies are not often considered technology.
 (For more on this, read Rose Eveleth’s Bodyhackers are all around you, they’re called women

 8pm-9pm: Drinks and Mingling

 Rich will discuss his own work developing vibrating sex implants as well as other cybernetic technologies on the horizon.